poxford3/RNDex/README.md

   </a>
 </p>

-a pokedex using React Native, click around to see your favorite pokemon throughout the generations!
+A Pokédex using React Native, click around to see your favorite Pokémon throughout the generations!

 ## Main Pokédex View